Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: EXPERIMENTS

-In this simple example, by inspection we see that the unconstrained optimal policy is simply to always choose the mirror corresponding to the owner's IP address, resulting in a total reward of \(Tr^*\).
-The optimal policy\footnote{Providing that \(\tfrac{T-1}{T} > \tfrac{r^-}{r^{\text{VPN}}}\), which is the case for our setup with \(T=10, r^{\text{VPN}}=0.9, r^-=0.5\)} under a privacy constraint on the IP address is to choose to activate the VPN on the first timestep, then choose any of the mirrors under the subsequent timesteps, resulting in a total reward of \((T-1)r^{\text{VPN}}\).
+The unconstrained optimal policy is simply to always choose the mirror corresponding to the owner's IP address, resulting in a total reward of \(Tr^*\).
+The optimal policy\footnote{Providing that \(\tfrac{T-1}{T} > \tfrac{r^-}{r^{\text{VPN}}}\), which is the case for our setup with \(T=10, r^{\text{VPN}}=0.9, r^-=0.5\)} under a strict privacy constraint on the IP address is to choose to activate the VPN on the first timestep, then choose any of the mirrors under the subsequent timesteps, resulting in a total reward of \((T-1)r^{\text{VPN}}\).
 In our experiments we used \(n=4\).
-We consider solving the optimization problem in equation~\eqref{eq:main-dual-problem} with \(\epsilon_t = 0\) (corresponding to the non-privacy constrained case) and \(\epsilon_t = 1\) (corresponding to the privacy-constrained case).
+We solve problem~\eqref{eq:main-dual-problem} with \(\epsilon_t = \infty\) (non-privacy constrained) and \(\epsilon_t = 0\) (privacy-constrained), using the model-based score-function estimator in equation \eqref{eq:model-gradient}.
 In this simple setting, we use empirical frequencies of \(u_t, a_t\) over a minibatch to compute the joint probability distribution \(p(u_t, a_t)\).
 For the dynamics model, we use the ground-truth dynamics.

-Our policy model is a fully-connected neural network with two 256-unit hidden layers.
-To reduce variance, we subtract off a value-function baseline, estimated with an MLP with two 64-hidden-unit layers.
-To encourage initial exploration, we add the entropy of the action distribution to the reward and anneal this term over time.
-We used the JAX differentiable programming framework~\cite{bradburyJAXComposableTransformations2020} for all experiments.
-Details of additional hyperparameters can be found in the appendix, in section \ref{sec:addit-exper-deta}.
+We use a two-layer multi-layer perceptron for the policy and a learned baseline.
+We used JAX~\cite{bradburyJAXComposableTransformations2020} for all experiments.
+Additional hyperparameters are in section \ref{sec:addit-exper-deta}.